Piracy’s been happening since the 2000’s in a meaningful way. To the point where

 Technology has gotten more sophisticated, intelligent, and more accessible to people who are less technical since then.

-You could say that’s why anybody can literally start an anime pirate site these days, and dominate in a short space of time.
+You could say that’s why anybody can literally start an

 The demand is there, and after a little “learning” of how to use certain technologies, you can mask your identity and get away with murder.
 Even if blood is on your hands.

 Anime streaming services are losing the fight

 They’ve got over 5 million paying monthly subscribers.
 And 40-50+ million estimated visitors.

 They’ve even started dubbing anime shows like Tower Of God.
 And have other things in the pipeline.

 But because of the state of piracy, it makes you wonder how much

 And how much the industry is losing out on as a whole.
 Hence “losing the fight”.